Purchases made through links earn us a small commission, at no extra cost to you.

 This was my favourite place out of our whole entire road trip!
-Stunning floral blooms, vibrant colours, trickling streams and fountains, it was the perfect place to have a romantic date.
+With stunning floral blooms, vibrant colours, trickling streams and fountains, it was the perfect place to have a romantic date.

 There are five unique gardens you can visit- the Japanese Garden, the Italian Garden, the Rose Garden, the Bog Garden and (our personal favourite) the Sunken Garden.
-There is so much to do here besides admire nature’s beauty: pick up a gourmet picnic to enjoy on the one of the impeccably manicured lawns, delight in some live musical entertainment, ride the Rose Carousel and take an electric boat tour of Brentwood Bay and Tod Inlet.
+There is so much to do here besides admire nature’s beauty.
+You can pick up a gourmet picnic to enjoy on the one of the impeccably manicured lawns, delight in some live musical entertainment, ride the Rose Carousel, and take an electric boat tour of Brentwood Bay and Tod Inlet.
 We were at the gardens from almost open to close and didn’t once get bored.

 If you are visiting in the summer, you must try and come to the gardens on a Saturday.
 There is a jaw dropping firework show combining pyrotechnics, animation and music.
 This spectacle was the most unique firework show we have ever seen!
 Just make sure you lay down your blanket early in the evening so you get a good view of the show.